Writing Placement Test

 - Successful completion with a C or better in college-level courses at another college/university (official transcripts required); or

 - High school cumulative GPA of 3.0 or higher on an unweighted 4.0 scale; or

 - GED score of 165 or higher or HiSet score of 15 or higher plus essay score of 4; or

 - A minimum score on AP, CLEP, or IB exam.

 - Attain the specified level from the ECC English placement test (valid for 5 years).

 Using a computer, you will write an essay of approximately 2 pages in length.
 You will select one of three topics to focus your essay response.
-You are allowed to use a dictionary, "Rules of Thumb" grammar handbook, spelling and grammar check, and scratch paper.
+You are allowed to use a single piece of scratch paper.